dingusxmcgee/dingusxmcgee.github.io/_posts/2023-07-31-Google-Chrome-Update?-More-Like-Infected-With-Netsupport-Rat!.md

 categories: blog
 ---

-Today we received and alert about and endpoint running a suspicious commandline:
+Today we received an alert about and endpoint running a suspicious commandline:

 [![7-31-23_1.png](/assets/images/7-31-23/7-31-23_1.png)](/assets/images/7-31-23/7-31-23_1.png)